naman14310/Interview_Prep/Project Notes/torrent/APIs.md

 <br>

 ## REST APIs
-REST is an architectural style, or design pattern, for APIs.
+REST is an architectural style (not a protocol), or design pattern, for APIs.
 REST stands for **REpresentational State Transfer**.

 *When a RESTful API is called, the server will transfer to the client a representation of the state of the requested resource.
 The representation of the state can be in a JSON format.*